cea-hpc/modules/doc/source/module.rst

 .. envvar:: MODULES_TAG_ABBREV

- Specifies the abbreviation strings used to report module tags.
+ Specifies the abbreviation strings used to report module tags (see `Module tags`_ section).
 Its value is a colon-separated list of module tag names associated to an abbreviation string (e.g. *tagname=abbrev*).

  If a tag is associated to an empty string abbreviation, this tag will not be reported.
 In case the whole :envvar:`MODULES_TAG_ABBREV` environment variable